Our Policies and Approach

 Nurturing Challenging Spirit through Experiencing Camping at an Uninhabited Island

-Since 2007, the Suntory Group has been promoting Yoshima Project in cooperation with Kobe YMCA which operates a camping site in an uninhabited island in Shodo-gun, Kagawa Prefecture from 1950.
-The project is intended to nurture spirit of challenge and dreams of children experiencing rich natural environment unique to an uninhabited island and holds Adventure Camp and various programs around the year.
-Every year, approximately 3,500* children participated in the program.
+Since 2007, Suntory Group has been promoting Yoshima Project in cooperation with Kobe YMCA which operates a camping site in an uninhabited island in Shodo- gun, Kagawa Prefecture from 1950.
+The project is intended to nurture a spirit of challenge and dreams of children through experiencing the rich natural environment unique to an uninhabited island and holds Adventure Camp and various programs around the year.
+Every year, around 1,000 children visit Yoshima.

 Yoshima Summer Camp